-Whether you're working on a podcast or music production, RX Pro for Music is there to help you fix the unfixable and solve the unsolvable.
+Whether you're working on a podcast or music production, RX is there to help you fix the unfixable and solve the unsolvable.
 We want to help you use the program a little bit more efficiently with workflows that you probably don't even know are in the tool.
-That’s why we’re sharing 10 “hidden” features in RX Pro for Music that can make your audio repair work easier and faster.
+That’s why we’re sharing 10 “hidden” features in RX that can make your audio repair work easier and faster.

 1. Low end zoom